What Is a College Degree Really Worth?

 What is a college degree really worth?
-Join us for an informative virtual presentation by William R. Emmons, assistant vice president and economist at the Federal Reserve Bank of St. Louis and lead economist for the St. Louis Fed's Center for Household Financial Stability.
+Find out by watching this recorded Zoom presentation by William R. Emmons, assistant vice president and economist at the Federal Reserve Bank of St. Louis and lead economist for the St. Louis Fed's Center for Household Financial Stability.

-This multi-zone Dialogue with the Fed will also feature introductory remarks from the senior vice presidents and regional executives of the Federal Reserve's Little Rock (Robert Hopkins), Louisville (Nikki Lanier) and Memphis (Douglas Scarboro) zones.
-With 10 HBCUs in their three zones, these leaders will discuss their diverse perspectives on the value of higher education at HBCUs and other institutions.
-While this Dialogue with the Fed is focused on HBCUs, it is a conversation for anyone interested in post-secondary education.
+This multi-zone Dialogue with the Fed also features introductory remarks from the senior vice presidents and regional executives of the Federal Reserve's Memphis (Douglas Scarboro) and Little Rock (Robert Hopkins) zones.
+While this presentation is focused on HBCUs, it is a conversation for anyone interested in post-secondary education.